toiletbril/toiletline/README.txt

 Get input from user.

-To support multi-byte characters and null at the end, size needs to be at least 2 or more.
+To support multi-byte characters and null at the end, size needs to be at least
+2. It must not exceed the platform maximum string length, 4095 bytes on POSIX and 8191 bytes on Windows, or the call traps.
 Submitted input will be written to `*line_buffer` as a null-terminated string.
 After the size is exhausted, character inputs will be ignored.

 The submitted string can contain embedded newlines from multiline editing or a paste, so the buffer is not always a single line.